Books that Discuss Mental Health

 Eleanor Oliphant avoids social situations by until she meets Raymond and Sammy, who are also isolated.

-Cover image for A taste of gold and iron
+a taste of gold and iron cover

 A Taste of Gold and Iron